rclone/rclone/docs/content/commands/rclone_authorize.md

 ### Options

 ```
+  --auth-no-open-browser   Do not automatically open auth link in default browser
   -h, --help               help for authorize
 ```

 See the [global flags page](/flags/) for global options not listed here.